How Does a Cat Bib Work

 How does a cat bib work?

 A cat bib is a neoprene triangular piece of material in a bright color that attaches to an elastic collar with some hoops and Velcro.
-This item is basically used for outdoor cats who hunt for prey.
-There are several studies that warn about the impact that feral cats have on local birds, decreasing its population so, in this sense, this invention is an alternative to a bell to protect native species.
+This item is primarily used for outdoor cats who hunt for prey.
+Several studies have warned about the impact that feral cats have on local birds, decreasing their population.
+In this sense, this invention serves as an alternative to a bell to protect native species.

-The cat bib works by having a bright color that will warn possible prey of the presence of a cat.
-The shape of this gadget will also prevent the cat from landing on two feet when they pounce on their pray, reducing the possibilities of a bird being killed.
+The cat bib works by having a bright color that will alert possible prey to the presence of a cat.
+The shape of this gadget will also prevent the cat from landing on two feet when they pounce on their prey, reducing the chances of a bird being caught.

 Pros of a cat bib

-As you may know, there are certain reasons why you shouldn't put a bell on your cat, this is why we should analyze the pros of this alternative.
+As you may know, there are certain reasons why you shouldn't put a bell on your cat, which is why we should analyze the pros of this alternative.

-The cat bib will not distress your cat or have any psychological effect on in as the bell does.
-In fact, according to Murdoch University (Perth, Australia) more than 80% adapt to it immediately, though some can take up to a week to adapt.
-People who have used it also claim their pet can climb, run and clean themselves properly.
+The cat bib will not distress your cat or have any psychological effect on it as the bell does.
+In fact, according to Murdoch University (Perth, Australia), more than 80% adapt to it immediately, though some can take up to a week to adapt.
+People who have used it also claim their pet can climb, run, and clean themselves properly.

-The effectiveness of this product is higher that the bell, due to the fact that cats can learn to keep their head still so the bell doesn't ring, but the color of this bib will warn prey at a distance of the presence of the cat.
+The effectiveness of this product is higher than the bell, because cats can learn to keep their head still so the bell doesn't ring, but the color of this bib will warn prey at a distance of the presence of the cat.

-Though many argue that they could get stuck with it and choke, the attachment is made with Velcro so the cat does't choke if the bib gets stuck.
+Though many argue that they could get stuck with it and choke, the attachment is made with Velcro so the cat doesn't choke if the bib gets stuck.
+Additionally, the bib's design keeps it from impeding the cat's vision, enabling them to navigate their environment without any difficulty.

 Image: flickr.com